CosAnca/nucleum/README.md

 If you reference the sprite remotely, be sure to include something like [svg4everybody](https://github.com/jonathantneal/svg4everybody) to ensure external loading works on Internet Explorer.

-Fosterkit includes a helper which generates the required svg markup in `src/views/mixins/_mixins.pug`, so you can just do:
+Nucleum includes a helper which generates the required svg markup in `src/views/mixins/_mixins.pug`, so you can just do:

 ```pug
 +sprite('my-icon')